Competent minute writing is a skill which contributes significantly to the efficiency of committees and the University as a whole.

 The Chair drew members' attention to the document which the Executive Officer had circulated before the meeting.

 You may find it tricky at first to get the tenses right.
 It might help to read a few examples of good minutes, so that you get the feel of the variation of tenses.
-Bear in mind that what actually happened in the present at the meeting becomes the simple past in the verbs which report it (members spoke, expressed views, commented, disagreed etc) and that anything which had happened before the meeting uses verbs in the pluperfect (Members had noted in the agenda, members had previously supported, the Academic Council had referred the proposal to the Faculty .)
+Bear in mind that what actually happened in the present at the meeting becomes the simple past in the verbs which report it (members spoke, expressed views, commented, disagreed etc) and that anything which had happened before the meeting uses verbs in the pluperfect (Members had noted in the agenda, members had previously supported, the Academic Council had referred the proposal to the School.)

 It really isn't a disaster if you don't get all the tenses right at first - it just looks a bit inelegant!